schollz/abacus/README.md

 future directions:

 - fix all the 🐛🐛🐛
+- add individual parameters for samples
-- add sample specific filters
+- add play trigger

 ### Requirements